brunozalc/raftlike/README.md

 <img src="assets/logo.png" alt="raftlike logo" width="400"/>
 </div>

-# Raftlike

-A simple implementation of the Raft consensus algorithm in Rust.
+A mini implementation of the Raft consensus algorithm in Rust.
 This project provides a multi-node cluster and a command-line interface (CLI) to demonstrate leader election, log replication, and fault tolerance.

 ## Prerequisites